jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Fujian.md

 7. Data to be prepared prior to filing:

-   ① Clear color pictures of theBusiness License (Unified Social Credit Code)
+   ① Clear color pictures of the Business License (Unified Social Credit Code)

    ② Clear color pictures of the front and back of legal person’s ID card